-Parental-leave benefits were implemented in 2007 and substitute the formerly applied "Erziehungsgeld".
+Parental-leave benefits were implemented in 2007 and substituted the formerly applied "Erziehungsgeld".
 While "Erziehungsgeld" was a lump-sum transfer, parental leave benefits are contributory benefits.
 They are non-means-tested benefits that replace a fraction of parents' foregone net labour earnings in case they suspend employment due to the birth of a child.
+The latest reform has entered into force in July 2016 and will be modelled starting from 2017 onwards.